drupalprojects/bxslider/README.txt

  2. Unzip and put the content of the archive to the sites/all/libraries/bxslider (create required directories).

-    For example, make attention that the
-    file jquery.bxslider.min.js is accessible by the path sites/all/libraries/bxslider/jquery.bxslider.min.js.
+    For example, note that the file jquery.bxslider.min.js is accessible by the path sites/all/libraries/bxslider/jquery.bxslider.min.js.

  3. Download and enable this module and dependent modules.